awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

 1. Choose **Save changes**\.

 **Important**
-Parameter Store preserves policies on a parameter until you either overwrite the policies with new policies or remove the policies\.
+AWS Systems Manager Parameter Store \(Parameter Store\) preserves policies on a parameter until you either overwrite the policies with new policies or remove the policies\.
 To remove all policies from an existing parameter, edit the parameter and apply an empty policy by using brackets and curly braces, as follows: `[{}]`
 If you add a new policy to a parameter that already has policies, then Systems Manager overwrites the policies attached to the parameter\.
 The existing policies are deleted\.
 If you want to add a new policy to a parameter that already has one or more policies, then you must copy and paste the original policies, type the new policy, and then save your changes\.